 Following is a description of the valuation methodologies used by INvestEd for assets that are measured at fair value on a recurring basis.
-There have been no changes in the methodologies used at June 30, 2017 and 2016.
+There have been no changes in the methodologies used at June 30, 2019 and 2018.

-Mutual Fund Shares and Money Market Fund Shares: Valued at the daily closing price, as reported by each fund.
-These funds are required to publish net asset value (NAV) and the transaction price.
+Mutual Fund Shares and Money Market Fund Shares: Valued at the daily closing price as reported by each fund.
+These funds are required to publish net asset value (NAV) and to transact at that price.
 These funds are deemed to be actively traded.